On Adversarial Attacks In Acoustic Drone Localization: Introduction

-In summary, our contribution is fourfold: 1) We extend \cite{shor2024active} to demonstrate self-sound-based acoustic localization using real-world acoustic data.
-2) We formulate adversarial attacks on acoustic drone navigation, benchmark their effects on localization performance, and present a fully differentiable pipeline for localization and attack optimization in an acoustic setting.
-3) We analyze the resource and performance implications of optimizing attack-source location.
-4) We develop an acoustic-channel attack test-time defense algorithm, capable of credibly reconstructing the original perturbation waveform sampled by the drone's acoustic sensing system.
+\item We formulate and benchmark adversarial attacks on acoustic localization, with a fully differentiable attack pipeline. \item We analyze the computational and performance implications of perturbation source-location optimization. \item We develop an acoustic-channel attack test-time defense algorithm, capable of credibly reconstructing the original perturbation waveform sampled by the drone. \item We extend \citet{serussi2024active} to demonstrate self-sound-based localization using real acoustic data. \end{enumerate}